Beachfront Property in Ecuador

 Starting in the north, just 30 minutes from the Esmeraldas airport, the town of Atacames is a popular destination for Ecuadorian tourists and international travelers alike.
 Atacames is in the province of Esmeraldas–known as the “Green Province”–a province that represents a pocket of Afro-Caribbean culture on the north coast.
 Its visitors enjoy wide, fine-sand beaches and warm water.

 Just south of Atacames are the towns of Súa (SOO-ah) and Same (SAH-meh).
 Both are slightly quieter and tamer than Atacames, but still sport nice beaches and quiet lagoons.
-In Atacames, we looked at a new beachfront apartment with two bedrooms, two baths, and a full-front view of the Pacific.
-The asking price was $65,000.
-In Same, we found the beachfront restaurant for sale with a two-bedroom, two-bath apartment upstairs.
-It was located directly on the sand, and the Spanish owner was asking $80,000.
+In Atacames, a three-bedroom single story home in a small development is listed at $84,000.
+Use of the community pool and private parking are included.

 Beachfront Property in Bahía de Caráquez